 Stockholder proposals may be included in our proxy materials for an Annual Meeting so long as they are provided to us on a timely basis and satisfy the other conditions set forth in applicable SEC rules.
-For a stockholder proposal to be included in our proxy materials for the 2021 annual meeting of stockholders, which we expect to hold on or about October 19, 2021, the proposal must be received at our principal executive offices at 2642 Michelle Drive, Suite 200, Tustin, California 92780, addressed to the Corporate Secretary, no later than April 29, 2021, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
-However, if our 2021 annual meeting of stockholders is not held between September 20, 2021 and November 19, 2021, then the deadline will be a reasonable time prior to the time we begin to print and send our proxy materials.
+For a stockholder proposal to be included in our proxy materials for the 2020 annual meeting of stockholders, which we expect to hold on or about October 20, 2020, the proposal must be received at our principal executive offices at 2642 Michelle Drive, Suite 200, Tustin, California 92780, addressed to the Corporate Secretary, no later than April 27, 2020, and must comply with all applicable requirements of Rule 14a-8 promulgated under the Exchange Act.
+However, if our 2020 annual meeting of stockholders is not held between September 9, 2020 and November 8, 2020, then the deadline will be a reasonable time prior to the time we begin to print and send our proxy materials.

-Stockholder business that is not intended for inclusion in our proxy materials may be brought before the 2021 annual meeting so long as we receive notice of the proposal as specified by our Bylaws, addressed to the Corporate Secretary at our principal executive offices at 2642 Michelle Drive, Suite 200, Tustin, California 92780, by not earlier than the close of business on June 22, 2021 and not later than the close of business on July 22, 2021.
-However, if the 2021 annual meeting of stockholders is not held between September 20, 2021 and November 19, 2021, the notice must be delivered no earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the 2021 annual meeting of stockholders or, if later, the 10th day following the day on which public disclosure of the date of the 2021 annual meeting of stockholders is made.
+Stockholder business that is not intended for inclusion in our proxy materials may be brought before the 2020 annual meeting so long as we receive notice of the proposal as specified by our Bylaws, addressed to the Corporate Secretary at our principal executive offices at 2642 Michelle Drive, Suite 200, Tustin, California 92780, by not earlier than the close of business on June 11, 2020 and not later than the close of business on July 11, 2020.
+However, if the 2020 annual meeting of stockholders is not held between September 9, 2020 and November 8, 2020, the notice must be delivered no earlier than the close of business on the 120th day nor later than the close of business on the 90th day prior to the 2020 annual meeting of stockholders or, if later, the 10th day following the day on which public disclosure of the date of the 2020 annual meeting of stockholders is made.
 All such notices must be submitted in accordance with the specific procedural requirements in our Bylaws and must include certain information with regard to the person submitting the proposal.
-Failure to comply with our Bylaw procedures and deadlines may preclude presentation of the proposal at our 2021 annual meeting of stockholders.
+Failure to comply with our Bylaw procedures and deadlines may preclude presentation of the proposal at our 2020 annual meeting of stockholders.